 The lungs are also developing.
 They’re not ready to work on their own, but your baby is practicing breathing motions.

 By 23 weeks, your baby is also moving around more.
-Unfortunately, these moves are set to baby’s schedule, not your own.
+These moves are set to baby’s schedule, not your own.
 Be prepared for your baby to possibly do some dancing once you lie down to go to sleep.
-Remember, though, this is only temporary.

-Easy access to healthy snacks will make it easier to avoid reaching for that bag of chips or candy bar.
+For your increased appetite, keep nutrient-dense snack foods around.
+Easy access to good snacks will make it easier to avoid reaching for anything processed.

-You may also find yourself snoring these days.
-Increased nasal congestion is common among pregnant women, and, unfortunately, this can lead to snoring.
-If snoring is disrupting your sleep, or your partner’s, try sleeping with a humidifier.
+Increased nasal congestion is common during pregnancy.
+This can lead to snoring.
+If snoring is disrupting your sleep (or your partner’s) try sleeping with a humidifier.
 Nasal strips may also help.

 Get into the habit, if you haven’t already, of staying well hydrated.
 Water is best, but fruit or vegetable juices are fine, as well as milk.
-Drinking milk will also help to meet your daily calcium intake requirement.
+Drinking dairy or soy milk will also help you meet your daily calcium intake requirement.

 Staying hydrated will help you avoid headaches, uterine cramping, and urinary tract infections.
-Urine that is pale yellow or almost clear is a sign of adequate hydration, while bright yellow or orange-brown urine is a sign that you are clearly dehydrated.
+Urine that’s pale yellow or almost clear is a sign of adequate hydration, while bright yellow or orange-brown urine is a sign that you’re likely dehydrated.

-If you ever feel a gush of fluid, call your doctor or 911 immediately.
-Amniotic fluid is usually odorless, so if you notice even a small amount of leakage that doesn’t smell or look like urine, tell your healthcare provider immediately.
+At this point in pregnancy, if you ever feel a gush of fluid, call your doctor, midwife, or 911 immediately.
+Amniotic fluid is usually odorless, so if you notice even a small amount of leakage that doesn’t smell or look like urine, tell your healthcare professional immediately.